 We awoke to glorious sunshine over Derrynane Bay!

-Clare prepared a very tasty pancake breakfast for us before we departed for our walk to Sneem, which began with a two-mile walk to the town of Caherdaniel (pronounced “Katherdaniel”) along a heavily forested trail.
-We walked by an old, stone bridge and a torrential waterfall, gushing with water from yesterday’s rainfall.
+Clare prepared a very tasty pancake breakfast for us before we departed for our hike to Sneem, which began with a two-mile walk to the town of Caherdaniel (pronounced “Katherdaniel”) along a heavily forested trail.
+We walked by an old, stone bridge and a torrential waterfall, gushing from yesterday’s rainfall.

 Arriving in Caherdaniel, we could see across the valley the remains of an ancient hillfort.
 This was the most visible fort we encountered because many were completely overgrown by the wild bracken.